imixs/imixs-forms/README.md

 The application will automatically open in your default web browser.
 Live Server will automatically reload the page whenever you make changes to your files.

+### Build Process

+To build the imixs-forms library we use eslint.
+To run the build process with npm run:

+    $ npm run build

+To autotically what changes during development run:

+    $ npm run watch

 ### VSCode Settings

 This project includes VS Code settings for consistent code formatting and validation.
 When you open the project in VS Code, it will recommend installing the following extensions: